-- 152. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 153.
-Defendants designed, set specifications, manufactured, prepared, marketed, promoted, labeled, distributed and sold Injectafer, including the product prescribed to and injected in Plaintiff, into the stream of commerce and in the course of same, directly advertised and marketed the device to consumers or persons responsible for consumers. - 154.
-At the time Defendants designed set specifications, manufactured, prepared, marketed, promoted, labeled, distributed and sold Injectafer into the stream of commerce, Defendants knew or should have known that the device presented an unreasonable danger to users of the product when put to its intended and reasonably anticipated use. - 155.
-Specifically, Defendants knew or should have known that Injectafer posed a significant risk of Severe Hypophosphatemia, which could lead to debilitating and long-term injuries as fully set forth in the Complaint, above. - 156.
-Defendants had a duty to warn of the risk of harm associated with the use of Injectafer, especially given the lack of any such risk of harm with the other iron injection products on the market and available for treatment of IDA, and to provide adequate warnings concerning the risk that Injectafer caused Severe Hypophosphatemia.
+- 155. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 156.
+Defendants designed, set specifications, manufactured, prepared, marketed, promoted, labeled, distributed and sold Injectafer, including the product prescribed to and injected in Plaintiff, into the stream of commerce and in the course of same, directly advertised and marketed the device to consumers or persons responsible for consumers. - 157.
+At the time Defendants designed set specifications, manufactured, prepared, marketed, promoted, labeled, distributed and sold Injectafer into the stream of commerce, Defendants knew or should have known that the device presented an unreasonable danger to users of the product when put to its intended and reasonably anticipated use.